Instruction: DIY filament dry box – the ANYBOX V2

 Drill the holes in the air-tight box

-To do this, mark the drilling pattern shown on the box using a marker or a foil pen.
+For the version with 6 filament outlets, mark the drilling pattern shown on the box using a marker pen.
 To do this, mark 6 holes in the middle at a horizontal distance of 75 mm and 45 mm above the floor.
-The holes must have a diameter of 16 mm, then the filament outlets fit neatly and seal well.
-To make life a little easier, Flo created a drilling template to mark the correct distances, here to download on thingiverse.
+The bores must have a diameter of 16 mm so that the filament outlets fit cleanly and seal well.

 Prepare the cordless screwdriver, 2 mm and 4 mm wood drill bits and the step drill.